+(30 Marks)

-4. Viva Voce examination on all the above three aspects (10 marks) Viva voce examination shall be conducted by a panel consists of two senior teachers other than the teachers in charge of the subject.
+Viva voce examination shall be conducted by a panel consists of two senior teachers other than the teachers in charge of the subject.

-Internship - Each student shall have completed minimum of 20 weeks internship during the entire period of legal studies under NGO, Trial and Appellate Advocates, Judiciary, Legal Regulatory authorities, Legislatures and Parliament, Other Legal Functionaries, Market Institutions, Law Firms, Companies, Local Self Government and other such bodies where law is practiced either in action or in dispute resolution or in management.
+Internship - Each student shall have completed minimum of 20 weeks internship during the entire period of legal studies under NGO, Trial and Appellate Advocates, Judiciary, Legal Regulatory authorities, Legislatures and Parliament, Other Legal Functionaries, Market Institutions, Law Firms, Companies, Local Self Government and other such bodies where law is practised either in action or in dispute resolution or in management.

 Provided that internship in any year cannot be for a continuous period of more than Four weeks and all students shall at least gone through once in the entire academic period with Trial and Appellate Advocates.
-Internship shall be done without affecting regular classes.
+Internship shall be done without affecting the regular classes.